-The European Interdisciplinary Council on Ageing (EICA) is the first scientific organization in Europe specifically fostering the translation and dissemination of results from ageing research to various professional groups, policy makers, advanced education programs and the general public.
+The European Interdisciplinary Council on Ageing (EICA) is the first scientific organization in Europe specifically fostering the translation and dissemination of results from ageing research to various professional groups, policy makers and the general public, mainly through advanced education programs.

 Background and Motivation

 Life expectancy within the European Union (EU) is steadily rising and the consequences of an unprecedented demographic change over the past decades have proven to be multi-layered and complex.
 Numerous policy initiatives and research programs across EU member states have been put in place in order to analyze and deal with the impact of this development e.g. on future concepts of welfare states, on health care demands, on respective access and service delivery, on the organization of labor markets and pension systems, on intergenerational relationships etc. However, solution approaches and international research agendas developed so far confirm that all these impacts and consequences for ageing societies are intrinsically intertwined and the need for interdisciplinary approaches and insights is undisputed.

 Against this background healthy and active ageing has turned out as being a cross cutting issue and also a major concern for individuals, health professionals and policy makers alike.
 Health in old age, and the maintenance of an active and independent life style is a high goal for each of us, but also contributes, for example, to economic prosperity through improving work participation, civil engagement and productivity making it crucial in the context of an ageing society and longer working lives.

 The core motivation of EICA is therefore to put an interdisciplinary focus on daily life related questions concerning ageing, health and care and to foster adequate research, research analyses, education strategies and knowledge translation programs in Europe.